ppoffice/hexo-theme-icarus/source/_posts/plugin/MathJax.md

 $$x = {-b \pm \sqrt{b^2-4ac} \over 2a}.$$

 ### MathML input
-> Attention: please be noted that newline characters will be transformed to `<br>` tag by Markdown interpreter and this will interfere with MathML notation.
+> **Attention**: please be noted that newline characters may be transformed to `<br>` tag by Markdown interpreter and this will interfere with MathML notation.
 Please write all MathML inline.

 ##### Input
 ```